TykTechnologies/tyk/README.md

 An API Gateway sits in front of your application(s) and manages the heavy lifting of authorisation, access control and throughput limiting to your services.
 Ideally, it should mean that you can focus on creating services instead of implementing management infrastructure.
-For example if you have written a really awesome web service that provides geolocation data for all the cats in NYC, and you want to make it public, integrating an API gateway is a faster, more secure route that writing your own authorisation middleware.
+For example if you have written a really awesome web service that provides geolocation data for all the cats in NYC, and you want to make it public, integrating an API gateway is a faster, more secure route than writing your own authorisation middleware.

 ## Key Features of Tyk